ARM-software/AVH-GetStarted/README.md

 * _VpcId_ to be associated with the EC2 Security Group.

 ### Provided Output
-Resources to be used with Arm VHT AMI.
+Resources to be used with Arm VHT AMI (see below in step 12).

 ## How to run it for the first time
 1. Download the file [`Arm-VHT-CloudFormation-Template.yaml`](./Arm-VHT-CloudFormation-Template.yaml) to your computer.